 - Drop the batter onto the prepared cookie sheet in 8 large balls.
 Use a fork to press the cookies down to about ¾ inch thick.
 Make sure to press the edge of the cookie together with the fork as well to keep them together while baking.

 - Bake until the edges are lightly golden brown and the cookies feel springy, about 22-23 minutes.
 Let cool COMPLETELY on the pan and then DEVOUR.

-*Cookies sometimes crumble if you just use cooking spray, so be sure to line the pan with parchment.
 Store cookies in an air-tight container in the refrigerator.